Ahmed-Insolar/modsim-pro/README.md

 Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue on GitHub.
 Contact
-For questions or support, please open an issue on GitHub or contact [Your Email Address].
+For questions or support, please open an issue on GitHub or contact ahmad.a.alghannam@gmail.com.
 Last updated: April 14, 2025